Tkei-54/Tkei-54/README.md

 - 👋 Hi, My name is Keith Tongi.
-- 👀 I am interested in Data Science.
+- 👀 I am a medical doctor and a data scientist.
-- 🌱 I am currently learning Python, Tableau, SQL, Statistical methods on python.
+- 🌱 I know Python, Tableau, SQL, Statistical methods on python.
 - 💞️ I am looking to collaborate on Data Science projects, specifically the intersection of healthcare and data.
 - 📫 How to reach me: Send me a message on github.
 - ⚡ Fun fact: I am no fun, okay, maybe a little fun.
 Talk to me and find out :)